geopython/pygeoapi/docs/source/running-with-docker.rst

       docker run -p 5000:80 -e WSGI_WORKERS=10 -it geopython/pygeoapi

-   You can read more about this and other gunicorn settings in the `official documentation <https://docs.gunicorn.org/en/stable/>`_
+   You can read more about this and other Gunicorn settings in the `official documentation <https://docs.gunicorn.org/en/stable/>`_

 Deploying on a sub-path
 -----------------------